Facing Today's 5G Issues and Challenges

 Who Will Develop the Killer App?

 Discussions about potential applications of 5G often include ideas such as private networks, fixed wireless internet and healthcare.
+Our survey respondents suggested financial services (22%), transportation (17%) and healthcare (16%) could be the industries that are most impacted by 5G.
 While these may seem incremental in comparison to 4G capabilities, let's examine two areas that may unleash unprecedented opportunities.
 The single most important element to fuel investment in the 5G ecosystem will be the emergence of applications that provide enough differentiation in capabilities to entice a power user or a family to pull an additional $10 or $20 per month out of their pocket.
 For a true killer app, we need to look deeper.

 The 5G ecosystem is creating an environment for non-traditional technology companies to explore out-of-the-box connectivity or technology options.
 I would expect to see one of these disruptive players, companies similar to Facebook and Uber that came before them, hit on the killer app that truly ushers in the age of 5G.
-There are a few different areas we should keep an eye on for this eventual game-changer.
+Overwhelmingly, survey respondents indicated they believe the killer app will benefit the business world most (58%), rather than personal (20%), enterprise (18%) or healthcare use cases (4%).
+Still, there are a few different areas we should keep an eye on for this eventual game-changer.